 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

-Observe the biggest marine iguanas mingling with sally-light foot crabs, as well as, flightless cormorants' nesting sites at Espinoza Point.
+Look for large marine iguanas mingling with sally-light foot crabs, as well as, flightless cormorants' nesting at Espinoza Point.

 Visit the volcanic ash beach and coral area at Urbina Bay.
 Explore the uplifted coral reef that resulted from the 1954 volcanic activity, with a spectacular view of Alcedo Volcano.
 After the walk, enjoy time for snorkeling.

 Learn about the eruption of five volcanoes that formed this island on a visit to Tagus Cove.
 Watch for blue-footed boobies, brown noddy, terns, flightless cormorant, and a large number of Galapagos penguins (seasonal).

 Visit Egas Port on Santiago Island.
 Most of the landscape is comprised of layers of rocks and lava flows.
 You may see great blue herons, yellow-crowned night herons, fur seals and Sally Lightfoot Crabs.

 In the afternoon, explore Santiago Island's Sullivan Bay covered by lava flows and interesting geological features formed during the last quarter of the 19th century.

 Explore the Santa Cruz highlands and visit a private reserve, El Chato, where giant tortoises are found in their natural habitat.
 The road to the reserve is one of the best places to observe land birds.
 Tree and ground finches, vermillion flycatchers and Cattle Egrets inhabit the area so keep an eye out.